-You may think you don’t need a chip because your pet wears a collar with ID tag.
+You may think you don’t need a chip because your pet wears a collar with an engraved ID tag or QR code tag.
 That’s great, and of course highly recommended, but it’s not foolproof.
-Collars and tags can fall off, engraved tags can wear out and be illegible, and license tags require someone at the other end of the phone line to check the tag number and give out owner info.
+Collars can fall off, tags can wear out and be illegible, and license tags require someone at the other end of the phone line to check the tag number and give out owner info.
 The collar and tag are low-tech and highly effective in keeping pets at home, but the microchip is a guaranteed backup.

 Where to purchase a microchip